 Given that we’re primarily investing in partners, we’re looking for investments that can partner with Expensify in the short or long term.
-This means the best fit will be startups dealing with financial technology, mobile OCR, travel services, payments, or really anything relevant to business travelers and the accountants who serve them.
+This means the best fit will be startups dealing with financial technology, mobile OCR, travel services, payments, or really anything relevant to receipt tracking and expense management.

 Though we’re “stage agnostic”, we generally write smaller checks appropriate for a seed stage company.
 We don’t require other investors (i.e. we’re happy to invest alone), though we typically only invest when we’re confident the company has the resources to execute — and that often means investing alongside others.

 Of course!
 In practice, the money we bring to the table is just the cherry on top.
 Our goal is to build great partnerships in any way possible!
 Most likely the majority of value we can deliver will be sending you customers, investors, or advice.